Urban ecosystem

-In ecology, urban ecosystems are considered a ecosystem functional group within the intensive land-use biome.
+In ecology, urban ecosystems are considered an ecosystem functional group within the intensive land-use biome.
 They are structurally complex ecosystems with highly heterogeneous and dynamic spatial structure that is created and maintained by humans.
 They include cities, smaller settlements and industrial areas, that are made up of diverse patch types (e.g. buildings, paved surfaces, transport infrastructure, parks and gardens, refuse areas).
 Urban ecosystems rely on large subsidies of imported water, nutrients, food and other resources.
 Compared to other natural and artificial ecosystems human population density is high, and their interaction with the different patch types produces emergent properties and complex feedbacks among ecosystem components.